No items in your shopping bag.

 Cotton is the most widely produced natural plant material in the world and one of the most commonly used in the textile industry.

 Organic cotton is both an ethical and an ecological choice.
-From sowing the seeds to harvesting the cotton, the plants are cultivated without pesticides, insecticides or chemical fertilizers, and GMO free.
+From sowing the seeds to harvesting the cotton, the plants are cultivated without pesticides, insecticides or chemical fertilisers, and GMO free.
 Its cultivation respects ecosystems, does not deplete the soil, consumes less water than conventional cotton and is non-toxic to producers.

 • 100% of the full range in organic cotton by 2025